Computer & Information Science (CIS)

 CIS 578 Advanced Operating Systems 3 Credit Hours

-Advanced techniques used in operating system design.
+Advanced techniques and uses in operating system design.
 Distributed operating systems.
 Message-based operating systems.
 Operating systems for parallel architectures.
 Layered techniques in operating systems.
 Formal models of operating systems.
 Current trends in operating system design.
-(YR).

 CIS 579 Artificial Intelligence 3 Credit Hours